How to Fix Winter Squash

 Winter squash may be one of the most versatile vegetables to fix and there are so many ways to do!
 I have found that if I bake or microwave with the skin on, it will peel more easily.

-As a registered dietitian nutritionist in Asheville, I love sharing recipes to keep people healthier that they will enjoy and explore foods that they will not otherwise try!
+As a registered dietitian nutritionist in Asheville, I love sharing the benefits of eating seasonally and recipes to keep people healthier that they will enjoy and explore foods that they will not otherwise try!
 I am so glad that you stopped by to check out these recipes.
 Would love to know if you try them or some other ways that you prepare them!
+You can find out more about me on my introduction page!